How To Make Homemade Tomato Sauce

 - 1 teaspoon Kosher Salt

-Once the sauce has finished cooking transfer the contents of the pot to a food mill; note, the food mill should sit on a large bowl to catch the processed tomato sauce (I like to do this in the sink so I don't make a mess).
-A food mill is a great, inexpensive, tool and it yields a perfect consistency for tomatoe sauce (and also opens up the flavor of all the ingredients).
-The brand I like is called, Mouli; I see this mill all over Italy and for $39.99 it's a great product!
+A food mill is a great, inexpensive, tool and it yields a perfect consistency for tomato sauce (and also opens up the flavor of all the ingredients).
+The brand I like is called, Mouli; I see this mill all over Italy and for $39.99 it’s a great product!

 That's it, you're done with making homemade tomato sauce!
 Note if you want to turn the above tomato sauce recipe into a "meat sauce" simply use your pot to brown 4-5 pork spare ribs, 6-7 medium sized meatballs, and 4-5 links of pork sausage.
 You'll want to remove the meat after browning and begin sautéing the onion and garlic mixture.
 Add the meat to your pot after adding the seasonings and cook the entire 45 minute time period (the key with getting a flavorful sauce via meat is to brown the ribs, meatballs, and sausage well).